Check mysql-table-cache¶

 States¶

-OK if the table cache hit rate is 20% or higher.
+WARN if the table cache hit rate is at or below

-WARN if the table cache hit rate is below 20%.
+--warning(default: 20%).CRIT if the table cache hit rate is at or below

 Perfdata / Metrics¶